MolimoWang/EventManagementSystem/01-requirements/UseCase/Organizer/edit_venue.md

-# Edit Venue Use Case
+# Use Case: Edit Venue

 ## Description
 This use case allows an organizer to edit the details of an existing venue.